sarthak576/myportfolio/documentation/class.md

 - **`footer__link`**: Adds consistent appearance and hover effects to footer links.
 - **`footer__social`**: Styles and aligns social media icons in the footer.

----

-Let me know if you need further tweaks or additional documentation! 🚀